-This classification shall be for regular full-time, part-time, extra-help employees, employer matching costs, employer special or extra compensation, overtime earnings, and other employee benefits that are legally authorized:
+The personal services classification shall be for regular full-time, part-time, and extra-help employees, employer matching costs, employer special or extra compensation, overtime earnings, and other employee benefits that are legally authorized:

 (1) Regular Salaries.
-This sub classification shall be applicable to all salaries and compensation, except as hereafter provided in this section, for State employees where the number of employees and maximum amounts of compensation are statutorily authorized as provided by Arkansas Constitution, Article 16, § 4, irrespective of the financial resources compensating such employees within this sub classification, and where the method of salary disbursing of the institutions of higher learning involves payment from State agency bank funds of the institution, subject to reimbursement to the institution for such amounts as are properly payable from funds in the State Treasury.
-However, the State's financial management system may include in the sub classification of regular salaries the following:
+This subclassification shall be applicable to all salaries and compensation, except as provided in this section, for state employees when the number of employees and maximum amounts of compensation are statutorily authorized as provided by Arkansas Constitution, Article 16, § 4, irrespective of the financial resources compensating such employees within this subclassification and when the method of salary disbursing of the institutions of higher learning involves payment from state agency bank funds of the institution, subject to reimbursement to the institution for such amounts as are properly payable from funds in the State Treasury.
+However, the State's financial management system may include in the subclassification of regular salaries the following: